Fehérlófia (folk tale): Parallels

 Professor Mihály Hoppál's study, titled Feherlófia, found "Eastern parallels" to the tale across the Eurasian steppes, in Mongols and Turkic peoples of Inner Asia and in Kyrgyz folklore (namely, the Er Töstük epic).
 Also, according to him, the story of Fehérlófia does not have parallels in Europe, but belongs to a select group of tale types shared by Hungary and other Asian peoples.
 In another article, he states that the type "can be traced all the way to the Far East (including the Yugur, Daur, Mongol and Turkic peoples of Central Asia)".

 In the same vein, professor Tünde Tancz says the type "belongs to the fairy tale area of West Asia", a region that encompasses "the repertoire of Finno-Ugric peoples and many Turkic peoples".
-Similarly, researcher Izabella Horváth argues that the tale shows great parallels to tales from Osmali Turks, Uigurs, Kazaks, Yugurs and Kyrgyzes.
+Similarly, researcher Izabella Horváth argues that the tale shows great parallels to tales from Osmali Turks, Uigurs, Kazaks, Yugurs and Kyrgyz.

 Parallels have also been argued between Fehérlófia and other Inner Asian stories that follow the same narrative sequence and involve an animal-born hero, in particular an Asian tale from the collection of Vetala (also known as The Bewitched Corpse Cycle) about a cow-born hero.